coding-bridge/workshop/docs/itp-front-end/week-1/README.md

 	- **Deliverable:**

-		1. Try to configure and publish the repo by using [GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages)
+		- Try to configure and publish the repo by using [GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages).

+		- Challenge:
+			1. Try to follow the [tutorial](https://guides.github.com/activities/forking/) to `fork` [front-end-workshop-2019](https://github.com/coding-bridge/front-end-workshop-2019) repo.
-		2. Add the link of your work in `week 1` section and create a `pull request` to [front-end-workshop-2019](https://github.com/coding-bridge/front-end-workshop-2019) repo. *(It's not required to do this if you don't want to show your project in this repo.)*
+			2. Add the link of your work in `week 1` section and create a [pull request](https://help.github.com/en/articles/creating-a-pull-request) to origin repo (front-end-workshop-2019).